 Carl: Yes, I studied French when I was in college.
 (Past – definite)

 Vic: Have you ever had a chance to use it?
-I mean, have you ever been (traveled) to France?
+I mean, have you ever been (traveled) to

 Carl: Unfortunately no. I have never traveled (have never been) a broad.